Baseball: Kuroda to retire at end of season

 After going 11-8 with a 2.55 earned run average in 2015, Kuroda stuck it out for another season, but was even less effective.

-He finished the year at 10-8 with a 3.09 ERA and took the loss on Friday, when the Carp dropped their only game so far in this year's postseason.
+He finished the year at 10-8 with a 3.09 ERA and took the loss on Friday against the DeNA BayStars, when the Carp dropped their only game so far in this year's postseason.

 ==Kyodo